notofonts/latin-greek-cyrillic/fontbakery/googlefonts-NotoSans-report.md

 	* evowelsigncandrabindudeva
 	* iivowelcandrabindu1deva
 	* iivowelcandrabindu2deva
-	* iivowelcandrabindudeva
-	* oeopen
-	* oshortvowelsigncandrabindudeva and 23 more.
+	* iivowelcandrabindudeva and 27 more.

 Use -F or --full-lists to disable shortening of long lists.
 </div></details><details><summary>⚠ <b>WARN:</b> Is there kerning info for non-ligated sequences? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/kerning_for_non_ligated_sequences">com.google.fonts/check/kerning_for_non_ligated_sequences</a>)</summary><div>